ganderzz/dylanpaulus.com/posts/clean-code/index.md

 ---
 title: "On Writing Clean Code"
 tags: ["programming", "software-engineering", "beginner"]
-path: "/blog/clean-code"

 date: "2019-07-21"
 published: true
 ---

-*Warning: what you see below might be subjective*
+_Warning: what you see below might be subjective_

 We can all agree that writing clean code is important.
 It makes it easier to work in a team, and even if we're a single developer, clean code keeps our future selves happy.
 Ever look at your old code and wonder, "What is this crap?"
 If you said "no", write more code--the feeling will come.
 For those who said "yes", let's look at some techniques that will improve your code readability.